-- While performing the duties of this job, the employee is frequently required to stand, walk, sit, and talk and hear.
+- While performing the duties of this job, the employee is frequently required to stand, walk, sit, write, type, talk, and hear.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- While performing the duties of this job, the employee is occasionally exposed to wet and/or humid conditions; moving mechanical parts; high, precarious places; and outside weather conditions.
+- While performing the duties of this job, the employee is occasionally exposed to moving mechanical parts and outside weather conditions.